bassyboi/Tornado-ground-scoring/README.md

 ## GitHub Pages workflow

 The Leaflet app is designed to live under `docs/`.
 A GitHub Actions workflow (`.github/workflows/build.yaml`) runs the pipeline on every push to `main`, packages the `docs/` folder, and deploys it to GitHub Pages.
+A daily scheduled run (06:00 UTC) also executes the pipeline so the storm filter can automatically publish new tracks whenever qualifying Australian storm reports appear in the catalog.
 To get automated map updates online:

 1. Open the repository settings → **Pages** and choose the "GitHub Actions" build option.
 2. Push your configuration changes to `main`.
 The workflow will fetch imagery, run the change-detection pipeline, and upload the rendered `docs/` directory.